AlexLandau/antlr-preferring-later-rule/README.md

 ```

 ...
 I'd expect the string `foo<bar>(baz)` to match on the second rule (`expression LESS_THAN ID GREATER_THAN LPAREN ID RPAREN`).
 Instead, it parses as (essentially) `(foo < bar) > (baz)`.

+There are four tests, each for a variant of the rule (two fail, two work as intended).
+Run them with `./gradlew test`.